 The gates to the world-famous amusement park Tivoli are also open all day, a great opportunity to have some good fun with the park’s many rides and attractions.
 At 10pm, the park lights up with its very own firework show, followed two hours later by the city’s own firework display at City Hall Square.
 If you’re in Tivoli on this evening, you’ll be at the heart of the action.

 Happy New Year: Godt nytår!
 Cool down after the celebrations at Radisson Blu Scandinavia Hotel, Copenhagen

 New Year’s Eve in London is a legendary affair.
 Festive fireworks over the river Thames liven up the city and put on an incredible show.
 Hundreds of thousands of spectators gather every year at the London Eye and at many spots along the river, but they are taken hours in advance.
 It’s recommended to purchase tickets for the different vantage points beforehand but you can always go on an adventure to find your own spot.

 If you’re a fan of dance music then Fabric is the place to be.
 Feel the beats from the sets of dance legends such as Nina Kraviz, Eats Everything, George Fitzgerald and many others for an energetic start to the New Year.
 Like Paris, London has its own New Year’s Day Parade.
 Here you can marvel at the sight of more than 8,500 participants from 20 countries putting on a show that is out of this world.
 Let the joy of music surround you for that feel-good beginning to a fresh start.

 Happy New Year!
-Sleep safe and sound at the Radisson Blu Portman Hotel, London.
+Sleep safe and sound at any of the 11 Radisson Blu Edwardian hotels in London.

 Welcome the New Year in Moscow’s Red Square